 And number two, when she was in law school, she worked with alcoholics, so I knew she would not try to make him out to be a horrible person.
 I knew she would be fair and recognize that the disease and he were two separate things.

 That’s terrific.
 I love that you have remained dignified and classy with this.

 I think so often, divorce gets a bad rap because people assume that we’re out to get everything, and we’re just nasty and selfish about it, and that doesn’t always have to be the case.

 You can choose to be fair.
 You can be fair to yourself and fair to him.
 It doesn’t sound to me like you were just going to lay down and hand over everything.
 But it sounds like you were being sensitive to the fact that you were working with somebody who was sick, someone who had a disease.

 Terri: It took me almost six months to get my ducks in a row.

-The best advice she gave me, and I shared this in the Facebook group, is to take things out of your house that are important to you.
+The best advice she gave me is to take things out of your house that are important to you.